camerican/cadence-quests/README.md

 In the context of the Flow-ecosystem, a transaction is an exchange of tokens or metadata written into the blockchain.
 Such transactions are commonly executed by a function call within a smart contract that costs native resouces to execute.
 Scripts meanwhile (in Flow parlance) are able to read data from the blockchain without mutating blockchain state.

+## Quest 2

+1. What are the 5 Cadance Pillars?

+Safety/Security, Clarity, Approchability, Developer Experience, Resource Oriented Programming

+One could argue that Clarity, Approachability, and Developer Experience could be consolidated into a single pillar.

+2. Why are the Pillars useful?

+Provide a reliable platform for dapp development that's easy to use.